Masakazu Tamura: Profile

-He appeared in many period dramas (jidaigeki) such as Naruto Hichō on NHK and most of his roles were skilled swordsmen.
+He appeared in many period dramas (jidaigeki) such as his lead role in Naruto Hichō on NHK and most of his roles were skilled swordsmen.

+From 1963 to 1966 Tamura had non-starring appearances in the annual Taiga drama for 4 years in a row.
+He also appeared in the Taiga drama Haru no Sakamichi (1971) and Shin Heike Monogatari (1972).

-He played the role of "Nemuri Kyoshirō" and won great popularity in 1972; it is Tamura's most famous role in jidaigeki.
-Later, five special version of the drama were made.
-He played the same role on the stage in 1973 and 1981.
-From 1963 to 1967,Tamura appeared in the Taiga drama 5 years in a row.
-He also appeared in the Taiga drama in Haru no Sakamichi (1971) and Shin Heike Monogatari (1972).
+He played the title role of "Nemuri Kyoshirō" and won great popularity in 1972; it is Tamura's most famous role in jidaigeki.
+Five sequel special's of the drama were made over a span of 45 years, he also played the same role on the stage in 1973 and 1981.

 From the late 1980s he began to appear in comedy dramas such as Papa wa Newscaster or home dramas and gained new popularity.

 In 1993, Tamura played the role of "Ogami Ittō" in Akira Inoue's film Lone Wolf and Cub: Final Conflict by Kazuo Koike's strong request.
 His photo book of the film was also released.